questdb/questdb.io/docs/guides/out-of-order-ingestion.md

 title: Configuring ingestion and commits of out-of-order data
 sidebar_label: Out-of-order data
 description:
-  This document describes server configuration parameters for ingestion hysteresis along with details when and why these settings should be applied
+  This document describes server configuration parameters for out-of-order commit-lag along with details when and why these settings should be applied
-image: /img/guides/hysteresis/o3-data.jpeg
+image: /img/guides/out-of-order-commit-lag/o3-data.jpeg
 ---

 Server configuration may be applied when ingesting data over InfluxDB Line